Top 10 Ways to Generate Revenue for the State of Illinois

 This tax program will also allow our elderly and retired folks to budget for a fixed income, as we have always done, but then also leverage extra income when it becomes available to us.
 Whether it's for debt elimination, or to set aside as cash assets owned by the state for future spending, having a tax revenue program that grows as our citizens wealth does makes more sense and can be more accurately budgeted around predictable planning reports of our citizens and their last year's reported incomes.
 If this is our nation's answer towards tax reform, then why shouldn't Illinois be the state to lead the way?

 10) YOU DECIDE!!!

 I will let readers choose what the 9th and 10th top Illinois Revenue Earners that we need to adopt should be!
 Hint - They can't be one of the ones proposed in numbers 1 - 8.

-You decide what the 9th and 10th revenue changes are!
-They could be reforms to existing revenue earning programs, or proposals for new revenue earning programs.
+You decide what the 10th revenue change should be!
+It could be reforms to existing revenue earning programs, or a proposals for new revenue earning programs.
 However, I will let the readers propose them, or vote on those that were already proposed by previous readers.
 The top two proposals after 1 year will be posted!
 Be as descriptive as possible - and number your entries in each category.
 That way, if someone supports your contribution, they post an item like "I agree with revenue program reform proposal #2" beneath the reform category, or "I agree with revenue program addition #33" beneath the addition category.

-What should the 9th and 10th Top Illinois Revenue Earning Reforms/Additions Be?
+What should the 10th Top Illinois Revenue Earning Reform/Addition Be?

 Questions & Answers